Testing the isotropy of high energy cosmic rays using spherical needlets: Monte Carlo experiments

-It is important to notice that the \twopc{} approach often provides a good sensitivity if not the best at $n=25$.
-For most of the alternative, however, one or the other of the needlets methods outperforms \twopc{} as $n$ grows.
-This is exemplified in Tables~\ref{tab:H1power1} to ~\ref{tab:H3power3}.
-For $n=100$, the needlet methods are more sensitive, whereas for $n=25$ they are usually less sensitive than \twopc.
-As already noticed, \efron{} is consistently better for the model \hypalt{b} (see Table\ref{tab:H2power}).

-In our application context, the sample size over a given energy threshold is increasing with time and experiments, so it must be highlighted that multiscale methods are more and more appropriate for analysis of future datasets.
+It must be stressed that the \twopc{} approach often provides a good sensitivity if not the best at $n=25$.
+For most of the alternatives, however, one or the other of the needlets methods outperforms \twopc{} as $n$ grows.
+This is exemplified in Tables \ref{tab:H3power1} and \ref{tab:H3power3} in the case of a $\hypalt{c}$ alternative.
+In our application context, the sample size over a given energy threshold is increasing with time and experiments, so it must be highlighted that multiscale methods are more and more appropriate for analysis of future data sets.